atepoorthuis/02526-idv-2020/README.md

 - [*Visualization Analysis and Design*](https://www.amazon.com/Visualization-Analysis-Design-AK-Peters/dp/1466508914/) (VAD), Tamara Munzner, CRC Press (2014)

 ## Software
 We will only use open-source software in this course.
-Most of the course is based on HTML/CSS/JS, but we will also make use of [Svelte.js](https://svelte.dev) from Week 5 onwards.
+Most of the course is based on HTML/CSS/JS, but we will also make use of [Svelte](https://svelte.dev/) from Week 5 onwards.
 In the first weeks, we will use [CodeSandbox](https://codesandbox.io/) as our code editor.
 In later weeks, it is recommended to use a code editor installed on your own laptop.
 If you do not have a preference yet, I suggest you use [Visual Studio Code](https://code.visualstudio.com/).
 You also need to install [Git](https://git-scm.com/download) (if you're on Mac, I suggest you install [Homebrew](http://brew.sh/) first and install Git with `brew install git`).

 ## Detailed Outline
 In the first half of the course, we focus on getting up to speed on the basic building blocks of data visualization on the web.
-We do so by recreating visualizations from Du Bois' 1900 Paris Exposition.
+We do so by recreating visualizations from [Du Bois' 1900 Paris Exposition](http://www.loc.gov/pictures/search/?q=drawing&co=anedub&st=gallery).
 In the second half of the course, we build on this foundation by moving from individual charts to *systems* of (interactive) visualizations, tentatively using a dataset on HDB Resale Prices (explored more quantitatively in 02.522 Computational Urban Analysis).

 ### Block 1: Introduction to a 'modern' visualization workflow
 1. HTML / SVG ('Drawing')